ibm-cloud-docs/EventStreams/eventstreams155.md

    * The CRN of the root key that you want to use in your instance of the {{site.data.keyword.keymanagementserviceshort}} service
    * The CRN of your {{site.data.keyword.messagehub}} service instance
    <br/>
-   You can find this CRN by copying and pasting the full {{site.data.keyword.Bluemix}} console URL after clicking on the {{site.data.keyword.messagehub}} service in the {{site.data.keyword.Bluemix}} console.
+   You can find this CRN by copying and pasting the full {{site.data.keyword.Bluemix}} console URL after clicking on the {{site.data.keyword.messagehub}} service in the console.
 Alternatively, paste in the output from the following CLI command:

       ```
       ibmcloud resource service-instance NAME